mnxenakis/NaVCh_Scaling/README.md

 Replace mv with cp if you want to copy the files instead of moving them.

 Step 3.
 Download a .pdb file (Protein Data Bank file) of interest.
-For example, you can download it from the RCSB PDB website (a .pdb file encodes atomic coordinates of a NaVCh protein molecule).

 Create a directory named after the PDB code inside a separate directory called work, not in the hydroscale directory: